 On the Musical Theatre course students explore the disciplines of Voice, Drama and Movement and the links between them.
 The course requires imagination, sensitivity and the ability to get on well with others.
 Assignments are based on realistic workplace situations, activities and demands.

-The Dance element of the Performing Arts Diploma course appeals to students who are interested in developing their understanding and grasp of choreography as well as working on their own performance skills.
+The Movement element of the Performing Arts Diploma course appeals to students who are interested in developing their understanding and grasp of choreography as well as working on their own dance skills.

 Performing Arts students have the opportunity to take part in a variety of course-related experiences.
 In the last couple of years, these have included:

 - The chance to participate in Performing Arts trips to New York and Disneyland Paris

 - The opportunity to take part in a huge variety of productions (see the Musical Theatre Final Showcase programme) including Charlie and the Chocolate Factory, Woyzeck, Sweet Charity, Cabaret, Chicago, Hairspray, Ghost and Sweeney Todd

 - Regular theatre trips including visits to London’s West End and the Globe Theatre, to see for example: The Play that Goes Wrong, The Merchant of Venice, The Phantom of the Opera, The Book of Mormon, Sweeney Todd and Gypsy